 - Exterior appearance – landscaping, siding, brick, etc.

-In the end, when deciding on which home improvements to make, you should ask yourself “which of these six categories do you want to address with your home?”
-Then, start narrowing down you choices!
+In the end, when deciding on which home improvements to make, you should ask yourself “Which of these six categories do you want to address with your home?”
+Then, start narrowing down your choices!